-Moritz Leitner (MID, Norwich City)
+Moritz Leitner (MID, FC Zürich)

 Oliver Kirch (MID, retired)

-Neuer came up with some HUGE saves in the first half at Wembley, and came up with another big-game performance to help secure his and the club's second continental treble in 2020.
+Neuer came up with some HUGE saves in the first half at Wembley, and delivered another big-game performance to help secure his and the club's second continental treble in 2020.
 SuperManu was nominated for the Ballon d'Or after winning the World Cup and the tournament's Golden Glove in 2014.
 He has inherited the captain's armband from Philipp Lahm for club and country, while his revolutionary interpretation of football's last line of defence has cemented his place as arguably the best custodian the world has ever seen.

 Facing increasing competition from Mandzukic, Gomez was very much Bayern's back-up striker in 2012/13.
-He made a 60-second cameo at Wembley, though he did score a brace as the Bavarians completed the treble with a 3-2 win against VfB Stuttgart in the DFB Cup final.
-That would be the last of his 174 appearances for FCB, in which he scored 113 goals.
-He played for Fiorentina and Besiktas before returning to Germany with Wolfsburg, whom he helped avoid relegation to the second tier in 2016/17.
+He made a 60-second cameo at Wembley, though he did score a brace as the Bavarians completed the treble with a 3-2 win against Stuttgart in the DFB Cup final.
+That would be the last of his 174 appearances for FCB, during which time he scored 113 goals.
+He later played for Fiorentina and Besiktas before returning to Germany with Wolfsburg, whom he helped avoid relegation to the second tier in 2016/17.
 The 34-year-old couldn't repeat the trick in his second stint at boyhood club Stuttgart, though, as VfB slipped through the 2018/19 trapdoor via the play-offs.
 But Gomez was able to end his career on a high one year later by helping Stuttgart win promotion at the first time of asking.

 Tom Starke (GK, retired, goalkeeper coach in Bayern academy)

 Daniel van Buyten (DEF, retired)

 Xherdan Shaqiri (MID, Lyon)